Upgrad Logo

 No, upGrad students do not need to pursue a Studienkolleg. upGrad offers flexible undergraduate programs that waive off this requirement, allowing eligible students to skip the one-year foundation course and start the Year 1 of their degree program in with upGrad and later transfer on-campus to Germany in Year II.

-Is Germany tuition-free for international students?
+Is studying at public universities in Germany really tuition-free for international students?

 How long does it take to get a German student visa?